Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional

 \paragraph{Datasets with inter-modality dependency only.}

 We show that multi-modal datasets with inter-modality dependency only are surprisingly rare.
-Across all evaluated benchmarks, only five datasets exhibit this characteristic.
+Across all evaluated benchmarks, only four datasets exhibit this characteristic.

-\emph{For general and expert question answering, MME~\citep{fu2023mme} is the only dataset that demonstrates that permuting one modality makes the task impossible for the model.} For spatial understanding, POPE~\citep{li2023evaluating}, COCO~\citep{lin2014microsoft,tong2024cambrian}, and RealWorldQA~\citep{grokv2024} were designed to primarily contain inter-modality dependencies.
-Particularly, POPE and MME only contain questions with yes and no pairs for the same set of images.
+\emph{For general and expert question answering, MME~\citep{fu2023mme} is the only dataset that demonstrates that permuting one modality makes the task challenging for the model.} For spatial understanding, POPE~\citep{li2023evaluating}, COCO~\citep{lin2014microsoft,tong2024cambrian}, and V$^*$~\citep{wu2024v} datasets contain predominantly inter-modality dependencies. \emph{No datasets in the OCR and chart understanding categories exhibit inter-modality dependencies only.}

+The simplest way to curate vision-language inter-modality datasets is to ensure that the answer changes with the change in one modality.
+This approach has been used in a few binary classification inter-modality datasets~\citep{suhr2019nlvr2, fu2023mme, li2023evaluating}.
+For instance, POPE and MME contains questions with yes and no answers for the same set of images.
 This ensures that a model relying on only one modality might correctly answer one question but will fail to correctly answer the corresponding inverse question.
-This leads to random performance when the inter-modality dependencies are ignored with permutation. \emph{No datasets in the OCR and chart understanding categories exhibit inter-modality dependencies only.}
+This leads to random performance when the inter-modality dependencies are ignored when a modality is shuffled.

-\paragraph{Datasets with text intra-modality dependency.} \emph{Models when evaluated on general and expert knowledge show a reliance on text across all datasets.} For example, models with only the correct input question achieve scores well above random chance on GQA~\citep{hudson2019gqa} $(+26\%)$, ScienceQA~\citep{lu2022learn}$(+17.5\%)$, and MMMU~\citep{yue2024mmmu} $(+11.35\%)$, demonstrating that visual input is often not considered necessary by the model for these datasets.
-This even extends to datasets designed specifically to emphasize visual grounding, such as Blink~\citep{fu2024blink}, Omni3D~\citep{brazil2023omni3d, tong2024cambrian}, and $V^*$ Bench~\citep{wu2024v}.
-The same pattern holds for OCR, document and chart understanding datasets such as AI2D~\citep{kembhavi2016diagram}, ChartQA~\citep{masry2022chartqa} and TextVQA~\citep{singh2019towards}, where using question only surpass random performance by $30.42$, $11.69$ and $19.96$ absolute points, respectively.
-These results underscore the challenge of designing benchmarks that do not contain any examples without text-only dependencies, concerns that have been highlighted in many independent works for different datasets~\citep{goyal2017making, agrawal2018don, yue2024mmmu, fu2024blink, wu2024v}.
+\paragraph{Datasets with text intra-modality dependency.} \emph{Models when evaluated on general and expert knowledge show a reliance on text across all datasets.} For example, models with only the correct input question achieve scores well above random chance on GQA~\citep{hudson2019gqa}~$(+26\%)$, ScienceQA~\citep{lu2022learn}~$(+17.5\%)$, and MMMU~\citep{yue2024mmmu}~$(+11.35\%)$, demonstrating that visual input is often not considered necessary by the model for these datasets.
+This even extends to datasets designed specifically to emphasize visual grounding, such as Blink~\citep{fu2024blink}, RealWorldQA~\citep{grokv2024}, and Omni3D~\citep{brazil2023omni3d, tong2024cambrian}.
+The same pattern holds for OCR, document and chart understanding datasets such as AI2D~\citep{kembhavi2016diagram}, ChartQA~\citep{masry2022chartqa} and TextVQA~\citep{singh2019towards}, where using question only surpass random performance by $34.94$, $11.69$ and $12.19$ absolute points, respectively.